 Undisturbed Labour and Birth Index

-The Birth Place Lab is developing a facility level quality measure, the Undisturbed Labour and Birth (ULaB) index.
-The index is comprised of indicators that either support or detract from the physiology of labour and birth; birth that begins, progresses and concludes spontaneously.
-Following an environmental scan for evidence-based indicators, we convened a multi-disciplinary Delphi panel of experts to develop the index.
+The Undisturbed Labour and Birth (ULaB) index is a facility level quality measure comprised of indicators that either support or detract from the physiology of labour and birth; birth that begins, progresses and concludes spontaneously.
+Following an environmental scan for evidence-based indicators, we convened a multi-disciplinary Delphi panel of experts to develop this index.
 This process illuminated 18 domains across environmental, experiential, and structural conditions that are crucial to supporting physiologic labour and birth.
 These domains were operationalized into a set of measurable indicators within a composite index, including a weighted scoring system.
-This tool is intended to aid facilities in identifying domains that may benefit from focused quality improvement initiatives and provision of cost-effective services.
+This index is intended to aid facilities to identify focused quality improvement initiatives and provision of cost-effective services.
 The ULaB provides facilities and their employees a road map to measure and demonstrate success.